sh1ndoo/knowledge2/content/tbd/ACTUAL guide to a now playing widget.md

 ## Step 2: Deploy widget

 1. Make an account with [Vercel](https://vercel.com/)
-2. Git clone this repo on your machine: [GitHub - novatorem/novatorem: Dynamic realtime profile ReadMe linked with spotify](https://github.com/novatorem/novatorem)
+2. Click "deploy" on this page: [GitHub - novatorem/novatorem: Dynamic realtime profile ReadMe linked with spotify](https://github.com/novatorem/novatorem)
-3. Create a new repo where you want your files to be, and copy down the link to clone it.
-4. `git remote set-url origin <the clone link for your new repo>`
-5. Push the code to Github
-6. In Vercel: Add new -> Project -> Import Git Repository (the one you just made and pushed) -> Add environment variables
+3. Add environment variables
 	1. `{SPOTIFY_REFRESH_TOKEN}` (refresh token from the output of the `curl` command in Command Prompt)
 	2. `{SPOTIFY_CLIENT_ID}` (client ID from the dashboard)
 	3. `{SPOTIFY_SECRET_ID}` (client secret from the dashboard)
-7. Deploy
+4. Deploy
 	1. QOL change: after deploying, click add domain, which brings you to the domain dashboard.
 Select the default domain it gave -> edit -> redirect to -> `{the domain that was given to your project}/api/spotify` and press enter.
-So for example sgahahja.vercel.app/api/spotify
+So for example your-domain.vercel.app/api/spotify
 	2. Then you can select the status code, I like doing `308 Permanent Redirect`.
 	3. After this you can add your own domains like normal.
 	4. Below is a file you can add to also redirect it.